The CEO Morning Routine That Carried Me Through My Hardest Year

 - 3 things that would make today a great day

-- 1 self-proclamation (usually one 'I Am' statement that is something I would like to be.
-Such as 'I am grounded and present' or 'I am closely connected to the people I love.')
+- 1 'I Am' statement, something I would like to embody (such as 'I am grounded and present' or 'I am closely connected to the people I love')

-In the evening, or the following morning, I will add:
+In the evening, or the following morning, I add:

 As entrepreneurs, we are prone to ride the positive and negative waves of our companies.
 But that wave riding inhibits the quality we need most to succeed in our leadership roles: resiliency.

-Retraining our brains to clue in on the positive helps build resiliency and keep is buoyant on the hard days.
+Retraining our brains to notice the positive helps build resiliency and keeps us buoyant on the hard days.

 One of my superpowers as a founder is my ability to drive a product and company toward excellence.
 I can do this because I can zoom in quickly on any area of imperfection.
-At times, I find I am even able to see around corners to the improvements that will be required to ensure future success.
+Sometimes I can even see around corners to the improvements that will be needed next.
 That is a superpower, and one that I see often in founders I coach.

 It can also be my kryptonite.